OkArafat/OkArafat/README.md

 Passionate about coding, ethical hacking, and software development.
 Completed projects include Google clone, Spotify clone, and various games like Tic-Tac-Toe and Snake.
 Interested in combining technology with social good, considering an internship at an NGO providing microloans.

-Currently, I am studying in Bangladesh in the Bracu CSE department Hobbies include coin collection, swimming, and gardening.
+Hobbies include coin collection, swimming, and gardening.

 Skills: Pythone/JS / REACT / JS / HTML / CSS